-This award will be managed and promoted by the Research and Innovation Portfolio on behalf of the RMIT Foundation.
+This award will be managed and promoted by the Research and Innovation Portfolio on behalf of Alumni and Philanthropy.

 Please direct all queries to email@example.com.

-The grant recipient will acknowledge the RMIT Foundation and the International Research Exchange Fellowship in all relevant presentations, publications and media releases as appropriate.
+The grant recipient will acknowledge Alumni and Philanthropy in all relevant presentations, publications and media releases as appropriate.

 Other Research Award categories